VowpalWabbit/vowpal_wabbit/CONTRIBUTING.md

 * Start on a new topic branch off of master.
 * Instructions for getting Vowpal Wabbit building and running the tests are in the [Wiki](https://github.com/VowpalWabbit/vowpal_wabbit/wiki).
 * Aim for each pull request to have one goal.
-If the commit starts to get too large, consider splitting it into multiple, independent pull requests.
+If the PR starts to get too large, consider splitting it into multiple, independent pull requests.
     * Some changes are more naturally authored in the same pull request.
 This is fine, though we find this to be a rare occurrence.
-These sort of changes are harder to review and interate on with GitHub's tooling.
+These sort of changes are harder to review.
 * Aim to add tests that exercise the new behaviour and make sure that all the tests continue to pass.